PPS 3200: Research Methods for Public Policy Analysis

 A good literature review should be as comprehensive as necessary to identify all of the major works and debates on your research subject.

 Subject-specific Databases - search in databases specific to your discipline of study to find more sources in your field.
 For example, Sociological Abstracts specializes in Sociology and will have more coverage of the sociology literature than an interdisciplinary, all-purpose database such as ProQuest.
-You should also search in more than one database/catalog since no one search tool covers everything.
+You should also search in more than one place (i.e. multiple databases and the library search) since no one search tool covers everything.
 For example, if your topic involves education, consider also searching an education database, such as Education Fulltext.

 Here are ideas about finding places to search.